island-is/handbook/docs/api-design-guide/methods.md

 - General for all methods

-  - `401` should be returned when client fails to authenticate.
+  - `401` should be returned when the client fails to authenticate.
-  - `403` should be returned when client is authenticated but does not have necessary permission to perform the operation.
+  - `403` should be returned when the client is authenticated but does not have the necessary permission to perform the operation.
   - `500` should be returned when the server encounters some unexpected error, preferably along with an [errors] object.

 - `GET` for retrieving a resource or a collection of resources.

   - `200` should be returned on success.
-    If a collection asked for is empty, `200` is still to be returned.
+    If a collection asked for is empty, `200` should still be returned.
   - `404` should be returned when a resource asked for is not found.

 - `POST` for creating a resource.